 The Social tab from the Acquisition section will show you which content is getting shared the most and fetching a high number of clicks.
 The Landing Pages option in the Search Engine Optimization tab will show you which blog posts are performing well.

-This way you can find out if it was really worth creating that infographic that was shared only 29 times or creating that presentation on SlideShare that was only viewed 135 times or maybe that guest post that only fetched 12 clicks after it was published.
+This way you can find out if it was worth creating that infographic that was shared only 29 times or creating that presentation on SlideShare that was only viewed 135 times or maybe that guest post that only fetched 12 clicks after it was published.

 How to apply this to your business

 Carefully observe the acquisition data and just focus on the top one or two things that worked for you in the past.
 If it’s a blog post on a certain topic that is still getting consistent traffic, then you should write more on that topic.
-If Facebook is a top referrer and Quora and Tumblr are at the bottom, stop spending time on those networks.
+If Facebook is a top referrer and Medium and Pinterest are at the bottom, stop spending time on those networks.
 Yes, you can even go ahead and delete your company’s Instagram account if that has not generated a single sale last year.

 4) Social Media

-For example, if you are selling to young customers, Tumblr is where you need to go.
+For example, if you are selling to young customers, Instagram is where you need to go.
 Similarly, if you are offering business services, LinkedIn will give you maximum results.
-It’s really not mandatory to have a presence on all of these sites.
+It’s not mandatory to have a presence on all of these sites.
 Go for two-to-three sites that are used by 80% of your target customers and prepare the right social media plan.

 How to apply this to your business

 Automate your social media posts with tools like Hootsuite.
 The free plan lets you manage up to three social profiles, and you can schedule posts for the future.
 We use their “Suggested Posts” feature on our Twitter account to schedule and share popular content related to our business.
-You can spend 20 minutes on every Monday and schedule posts for the entire week.
+You can spend 20 minutes every Monday and schedule posts for the entire week.

 Find out popular hashtags that are trending and post using those tags to get maximum visibility.
-It saves a lot of time, which can be used to improve other top performing areas of the business.
+It saves a lot of time, which can be used to improve other top-performing areas of the business.

 5) You and Your Team